 The image shows the Articles of Governance that each of the initial proprietors (shareholders) signed and sealed, setting out details of how the Company would be financed and managed.
 These included procedures for the initial sale and later transfer of shares, the conduct of general meetings and rules for the conduct of canal users.
-These arrangements were later incorporated into the Company's 1776 Act that authorised building a canal.

 All proprietors were invited to General Meetings in April and October each year to receive a financial statement for the previous six months, to agree a dividend and to discuss matters of interest.
 The image shows the title page of the first minute book.
 At the April meeting each year, 13 shareholders were elected as a Committee for the coming year.
 The Committee usually met each month to hear reports from the paid staff, to discuss policy and to order future actions.
 One meeting in the summer was usually held on a barge inspecting the canal.
 The semi-permanent positions of Clerk, Surveyor, Treasurer, Solicitor and Auditor were filled by election at a General Meeting.